Mohammad Ibrahim Zauq: Career

 Zauq's reputation in Urdu poetry is because of his eulogies that reflect his command over the language and his expertise in composing poetry in extremely difficult meters.
 Since he got associated with the royal court right from his teens and remained there till his death, he had to write mostly eulogies to seek the patronage and rewards from the princes and the King.
 His mentor, Shah Naseer, would also pay attention only to the linguistic eloquence and mastery over prosody.
 Zauq also emulated the example of his mentor.
 Such style of poetry suits eulogy writing.
 Many critics regard him a great eulogy writer next only to Sauda.

 His ghazals also have some literary value.
 Since Bahadur Shah Zafar was fond of using simple and colloquial diction, Zauq too composed his ghazals using simple words, phrases of everyday use and similes rooted in the common culture.
 His ghazals are also notable for their spontaneity.
 Zauq was a deeply religious man.
-In his ghazals too he would deal with religious and ethical themes.
+In his ghazals too, he would deal with religious and ethical themes.
 Therefore, his ghazals lack lyricism and appear to be the verses of a preacher.

+Death

-Zauq died in 1854, and today his grave lies in a bylanes of Paharganj, Delhi.
-His grave was restored after the Supreme Court orders in early 2000s, but his home in nearby Nabi Karim area, was never identified.
+Zauq died in 1854 at age 64, and today his grave lies in the grounds of Zakir Husain Delhi College, now part of Delhi University outside Ajmeri Gate in Paharganj, Delhi.
+His grave was restored after the Supreme Court of India orders in the early 2000s, but his home in nearby Nabi Karim area, was never identified.

 Legacy

 Major portion of Zauq's poetical output got lost because of mutiny of 1857.
-Maulana Muhammad Hussain Azad compiled a slim volume of his poetry with the help of his pupils like Hafiz, Veeran, Anwar and Zaheer that contains twelve hundred couplets of Ghazals and fifteen Eulogies.
+Maulana Muhammad Husain Azad compiled a slim volume of his poetry with the help of his pupils like Hafiz, Veeran, Anwar and Zaheer that contains twelve hundred couplets of Ghazals and fifteen Eulogies.
 Even though much of his work was lost, he left behind a legacy of ghazal, qasida, and mukhammas.

 Genre

 The qasida was his special forte.
 Zauq's idioms were homely, but no one has a greater number of signal phrases memorable for thought or music.
 His language was polished and his diction elegant.
 He used several styles successfully and, though not as great a thinker as Mirza Ghalib, had a more melodious flow of language.
-Zauq never tried to become like ghalib, and had a different image.
+Zauq never tried to become like Ghalib, and had a different image.